emedware/omni18n/README.md

 > :warning: Zones are not different name spaces for text keys, each key is unique and has an associated zone

-### `internals`

-Cf. documentation in code. `omni18n` uses the standard JS Intl object.
-This object is able with a locale to determine some rules.
-For instance, english has 4 ways to make ordinals (1st, 2nd, 3rd, 4th) while french has 2 (this is already implemented in every browser and node)

-These "internals" are used with specific translation features (like to use `{ordinal|$1} try...`) and should be the same for all websites.

 ## Interpolation

-A given value like `T.fld.name` will have a javascript value that can be converted in a string _and_ be called.
+A given value like `T.fld.name` will have a javascript value that can be converted to a string _and_ be called.

 The function call will return a pure string and can take arguments.